1990 Cook County, Illinois, elections: President of the Cook County Board of Commissioners

 In the 1990 President of the Cook County Board of Commissioners election, incumbent president George Dunne, a Democrat that had held the office since 1969, did not seek reelection.
 Democrat Richard Phelan was elected to succeed him.

 Primaries

 Democratic

+Incumbent board president George Dunne made a surprise announcement that he would not seek re-election in 1990.

+The Cook County Democratic Party's efforts select a candidate to slate for president was chaotic.
+The party organization ultimately slated State Senator Ted Lechowicz.
+The chaotic nature of the slating process negated the typical benefit of carrying the party organization's endorsement, and Lechowicz ultimately finished third in the primary.

 Richard Phelan, a millionaire attorney from Winnetka, won the Democratic primary.
 He had entered the race as a political unknown.
-Phelan did not have a strong political organization, but ran an multimillion-dollar campaign with heavy investment in television advertising.
-He defeated former Illinois Appellate judge R. Eugene Pincham, Cook County clerk Stanley Kusper, and state senator Ted Lechowicz.
+Phelan did not have a strong political organization, but ran a multimillion-dollar campaign with heavy investment in television advertising.
+He defeated former Illinois Appellate judge R. Eugene Pincham, State Senator Lechowicz, and Cook County Clerk Stanley Kusper.
 Phelan ran on a message of change, running against the county Democratic Party establishment.
 Originally, Kusper had been the race's frontrunner, but by election day, had been relegated to an also-ran.
-Lechowicz had been endorsed by the Cook County Democratic Party.